syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 Once you see the "Available", press <kbd>Ctrl</kbd>+<kbd>C</kbd> to exit the watch mode.

-You may be, at this point, asking yourself: _"Wait, wasn't the EasyApp Promise supposed to install three Promises?
+At this point, you may be asking yourself: _"Wait, wasn't the EasyApp Promise supposed to install three Promises?
 Why is there only one?"_

 That's because the EasyApp Promise makes use of the Kratix _Destination Selectors_ feature.
 Destination Selectors allow Promises to specify scheduling logic to determine the suitable Destinations for hosting Dependencies and workloads.